sethschn/JetsProject/README.md

 ###### Lessons Learned

-- I learned that i needed to create an object for my main application just to call my methods.
+- I learned how to catch errors using try catch blocks and verify user input.
-- I learned how to break my code into smaller pieces that are less prone to breaking.
+- I learned how to use abstraction, polymorphism, inheritance, and encapsulation along with array lists.
-- I learned about storing objects in array's and how sometimes scanner.nextLine can cause issues.